-The 49ers were one play away from winning the Super Bowl, and there’s little reason to think Colin Kaepernick & Co. won’t compete for another trip there.
+The 49ers were one play away from winning the Super Bowl, and there’s little reason to think Jim Harbaugh QB Colin Kaepernick & Co. competing for another trip to the big game.

 Adding Wes Welker has given Peyton Manning and the Broncos an air of confidence that they could ride all the way to the Super Bowl.